dointeractive/guides/rails/README.md

     ```

   * Avoid using `before_action/before_filter` for loading data.
-It's extremely frustrating, when instance variables are appears from nowhere and used at random places at code.
+It's extremely frustrating, when instance variables appears from nowhere and used at random places at code.
     ```Ruby
     # don't
     class AddressesController < ApplicationController